yhatt/jsx-slack/README.md

 ### Usage

+#### JSX Transpiler

-At first, you have to setting JSX to use imported our parser `JSXSlack.h`.
+When you want to use jsx-slack with JSX transpiler (Babel / TypeScript), you have to setting to use imported our parser `JSXSlack.h`.
 Typically, we recommend to use pragma comment `/* @jsx JSXSlack.h */`.

 This is a simple block example `example.jsx` just to say hello to someone.
 Wrap JSX by `JSXSlack()` function.